The Rei Ayanami Expy is a character archetype common in Japanese Media

 - Not the most obvious but Sai from Naruto has shades of being an expy of Rei.
 He's pale teenager with No Social Skills, a Mysterious Past, and is The Stoic.

 - Pacific Rim gives us Mako Mori.
 While being older, having a rather more well-adjusted and sociable personality and there's nothing artificial about her origin, she's the only Japanese character in the film, is stoic and reserved, fiercely loyal to her adoptive father figure, and sports Rei's haircut as said above.
 It's even colored blue, though only at the tips.
+She also happens to be a Humongous Mecha pilot.
 Popular fan consensus is that it's supposed to say, "We took -some- inspiration from Evangelion but didn't try to ape it".

 - Explicitly invoked in the Japanese dub, where, instead of the actual actress playing her, she's voiced by the same person responsible for Rei - Megumi Hayashibara.
 You can't get to be a bigger expy than that!